matesio/android-sensors-master/README.md

 # android-sensors-master
 v 1.0
-Dependencies in gradle:
+# Dependencies in gradle:
->>> compile 'net.sf.opencsv:opencsv:2.3'
+ * compile 'net.sf.opencsv:opencsv:2.3'
->>> compile 'com.androidplot:androidplot-core:1.2.2'
+ *compile 'com.androidplot:androidplot-core:1.2.2'

-Features:
+# Features:
->>>Gyroscope , Accelerometer , Magnetometer access through a service which enable application to run in background efficiently
+ * Gyroscope , Accelerometer , Magnetometer access through a service which enable application to run in background efficiently
->>>Also storing readings in a csv file
+ * Also storing readings in a csv file

-Issues:
+# Issues:
->>> low frame rate and lag in broadcastreceiver
+ * low frame rate and lag in broadcastreceiver

-Ps:-Principle Component analysis in  progress

 v 1.0.1